RossyWhite/dyson/README.md

 - `profile_name`: The AWS profile name to use for authentication when accessing the account.

 You can define multiple scans in the `scans` section if needed.

+### Notifier Configuration

+Dyson provide a simple notification mechanism to notify the result.
+Currently, only Slack is supported.

+- `webhook_url`: The Slack webhook URL to which the notifications will be sent.
+- `username (optional)`: The username to display for the notification.
+- `channel (optional)`: The Slack channel or user ID to which the notifications will be sent.